-James Lesh is an urban historian specialising in heritage conservation.
-He is interested in the potential for history and heritage to enhance cities, places and society.
+James Lesh is an historian specialising in heritage conservation.
+He is motivated by the potential for history and heritage to enhance cities, places and society.

 He has published C19th and C20th urban histories with a focus on Australia and Melbourne.
 Topics have included the Australian heritage movement, skyscrapers, modernism and public art.
 Places have included Cremorne Pleasure Gardens, Federation Square, Moreland, Queen Victoria Market and Rialto Towers.